mmuratarat/mmuratarat.github.io/_pages/faq.md

 Since each weight is inversely proportional to the error variance, it reflects the information in that observation.
 So, an observation with small error variance has a large weight since it contains relatively more information than an observation with large error variance (small weight).

+Apart from violation of the assumption of homoscedasticity, Weighted Least Squares can also be used when:
+1. you have any other situation where data points should not be treated equally
+2. You want to concentrate on certain areas

 To apply weighted least squares, whe weights, $w_{i}$'s, have to be known up to a proportionality constant (in other words, we know the form of $\textbf{W}$).
 However, in many real-life situations, the weights are not known apriori (i.e., the structure of $\textbf{W}$ is usually unknown).
 In such cases we need to estimate the weights in order to use weighted least squares.
+This method is also sensitive to outliers.
+A rogue outlier given an inappropriate weight could dramatically skew the results.

+WLS can only be used in the rare cases where you know what the weight estimates are for each data point.
+When heteroscedasticity is a problem, it’s far more common to run OLS instead, using a difference variance estimator, such as White’s heteroskedasticity-consistent estimator.
+While White’s consistent estimator doesn’t require heteroscedasticity, it isn’t a very efficient strategy.
+However, if you don’t know the weights for your data, it may be your best choice.

 #### What are the assumptions required for logistic regression?